 Recover Compensation in a Rear-End Accident Claim

 If you’ve been injured in a rear-end collision, you may be able to recover compensation for your damages.
 This compensation can include:

 - Medical bills

 Statute of Limitations for Rear-End Car Accidents in Charlotte, North Carolina?

-In North Carolina, you have three years from the date of the accident to file a personal injury claim.
+In North Carolina, you typically have three years from the date of the accident to settle your personal injury claim or file a lawsuit to preserve the statute of limitations.
 If you don’t file your claim within this time frame, you will be barred from recovering any compensation for your injuries.

 Contact a Charlotte Car Accident Attorney Today